Walks through Granada

-From the 6th century BC the Iberian people are mentioned, who in the province of Granada are called Bastetani, after the town of Basti –current Baza.
+From the 6th century BC the Iberian people are mentioned.
+In the province of Granada they are called Bastetani, after the town of Basti –current Baza.
 The Iberian village of Albayzin, Ilbyr, Elbyrge or Illiberis was possibly one of the important settlements in this part of the province.
 Its structure was hardly modified upon the arrival of the Romans, but the political situation, as well as the architecture did change.
 The town belonged to the Roman province of Hispania Ulterior, being among the 27 towns with Latin Law.

 Granada is universally associated with the splendour of al-Andalus.
 From 711 onwards, the first Muslim incursions found a village outside the walls of Illiberis, called Garnata al Yahud, city of the Jews, which was to give its name to all the city.

-Ferdinand and Isabella took the city in 1492, thus, the splendour of al-Andalus came to an end.
+Ferdinand and Isabella took the city in 1492, bringing the splendour of al-Andalus to an end.

-At the end of a street we arrive to El Vino –wine- gate.
+At the end of a street we arrive to the Wine Gate.
 Passing through it we reach Los Aljibes square, ante-room for visitors to the Alhambra.
 To one side is Charles V’s palace, a solid Renaissance building begun in 1527 by Pedro Machuca, with an imposing bossed façade.
 It houses the Alhambra Museum and the Fine Arts Museum.